There is one arc of light in the image.

 This is how effective teaching of technical skills actually works.
 The goal is not for every learner to approach the subject identically.
 The goal is for the arc - the core insight, the transferable technique, the working mental model - to reach each person in a form they can receive and use.

-Different positions are not different levels
+The different panels are not different levels

-Each is a node in the same pattern, and the arc is equally present at each one.
+They are three nodes in the same pattern, and the arc is equally present at each one.

 What “no prerequisites” requires